-Some of us have gotten ourselves to (RUNG 1) some kind of percentage giving (and that's good), and we may even have said (RUNG 2), "Jesus, it's all yours, tell me what you want me to do," but have you gotten to a place where you are actively trying to transfer your treasures to heaven?
+Some of us have gotten ourselves to (RUNG 1); we may even have said (RUNG 2), "Jesus, it's all yours, tell me what you want me to do," but have you gotten to a place where you are actively trying to transfer your treasures to heaven?

-A couple of weeks ago in my quiet time, I was reading Acts 4, where it describes the generosity of those first Christians in the early church, and it says this, Acts 4:34-35: And there was not a needy person among them, for as many as were owners of lands or houses sold them and brought the proceeds of what was sold and laid it at the apostles' feet, and it was distributed to each as any had need.
+A couple of weeks ago in my Quiet Time I was reading Acts 4, where it describes the generosity of those first Christians in the early church, and it says this, Acts 4:34 And there was not a needy person among them, for as many as were owners of lands or houses sold them and brought the proceeds of what was sold and laid it at the apostles' feet, and it was distributed to each as any had need.
+(Acts 4:34-35)

-• Nancy Guthrie says there is something in that short description of their generosity that we usually miss.
+• Nancy Guthrie, a Bible commentator, says there is something in that short description of their generosity that we usually miss.
 They sold their land.
-These early Christians were almost all Jews, and for a Jew in first-century Israel, property was by far their most important possession, because land in Israel represented their stake in Israel's future kingdom-land was the divine inheritance they passed down to their kids; it was their security for the future.
-That's why, by the way, property laws in Leviticus and Deuteronomy were structured to help keep land in the family.
-God even set it up so that every 50th year, what they called the Year of Jubilee, any land that a family had lost through poor financial decisions could be returned to them!
+These early Christians were almost all Jews, and for a Jew in 1st century Israel, property was by far their most important possession, because land in Israel represented their stake in Israel's future Kingdom--land was the divine inheritance they passed down to your kids; it was their security for the future.
+That's why, btw, property laws in Leviticus and Deuteronomy were structured to help keep land in the family.
+God even set it up so that every 50th year, what they called the year of Jubilee,

-1 Deut 25:5-6; Lev 25:28.
+&lt;sup>2 Deut 25:5-6; Lev 25:28.

-- So, bottom line, for these early Jewish Christians to give away their land meant giving away what represented their earthly security and security for future family. - And why would they do that?
-Because Christ now was their true inheritance; his kingdom was their eternal kingdom, and his mission was the legacy they wanted to invest in.
+- any land that a family had lost through poor financial decisions could be returned to them! - So, bottom line, for these early Jewish Christians to give away their land meant giving away what represented their earthly security and security for future family. - And why would they do that?
+Because Christ now was their true inheritance; his Kingdom was their eternal Kingdom; and his mission was the legacy they wanted to invest in.

 So, again: What about you?
-(IMAGE: LADDER) I mean, it's one thing to give him back the firstfruits; it's another thing to acknowledge it all belongs to him.
-Those are both awesome-but how many of you have been so impacted by the gospel that you'd actually consider selling off worldly assets you've held onto as security for your future, or planned to hand down to your children, to invest in Christ's kingdom, his eternal legacy?2
+(IMAGE: LADDER).
+I mean, it's one thing to give him back the firstfruits; it's another thing to acknowledge it all belongs to him.
+Those are both awesome--but how many of you have been so impacted by the gospel that you'd actually consider selling off worldly assets you've held on to as security for your future, or planned to hand down to your children, to invest in Christ's Kingdom, his eternal legacy?

-When we brought the Hebrews 11 series to a close a few weeks ago, I told you the story of William Borden, the young millionaire, heir to the Borden Milk Company, who in the 1920s walked away from all of it to be a missionary in Egypt and died there less than three months later.
+When we brought the Hebrews 11 series to a close a few weeks ago, I told you the story of William Borden, the young millionaire, heir to the Borden Milk Company, who in the 1920's walked away from all of it to be a missionary in Egypt and died there less than 3 months later.
 Some of his last words had been the phrase "No regrets," and engraved on his tombstone today, in Cairo, are the words: APART FROM FAITH IN CHRIST, THERE IS NO EXPLANATION FOR SUCH A LIFE.
 That's where God has been challenging me.
-To live in a way with respect to my finances that DOESN'T MAKE SENSE if eternity is not real but makes total sense if it is.
+To live in a way with respect to our finances that DOESN'T MAKE SENSE if eternity is not real, but if it is, it's the only way that does.